 I was lucky enough to do just that in the making of this issue of ABR which gave me the opportunity to compare the two and find out which one is the best adventure bike.

 I’ve had the Tiger 800 XCx as a long-term review bike for the past five months.
-During that time, I’ve clocked around 5,000 miles on and off road.
-Throughout, the Tiger 800 has proved a fantastic and rock-steady companion, so much so I’ve come to view it more as friend than a machine (don’t worry, I’ve not gone as far as naming it yet, although Tina the Tiger does have a nice ring to it).
+During that time, I’ve clocked around 5,000 miles on and off-road.
+Throughout, the Tiger 800 has proved a fantastic and rock-steady companion, so much so I’ve come to view it more as a friend than a machine (don’t worry, I’ve not gone as far as naming it yet, although Tina the Tiger does have a nice ring to it).

 So, when the good folks at Triumph kindly agreed to lend me a Tiger 1200 XRt for a long weekend, I was genuinely excited to see if the bigger engine and price tag equated to a better bike.